Your browser is out of date. Please

 Learn from professional writing instructors who have a heart to inspire, encourage, and motivate you.

 Recognize the many career opportunities available to writers.
-Understand what steps to take now to reach your writing and publishing goals.
+Understand what steps you can take to reach your writing and publishing goals.

-However you spend your free time, you’ll be spending it with your newfound friends.
-You can explore the Sports Center—climb the rock wall, bowl with friends, cool off in the ice skating rink, or make a splash at the water park.
-You can grab a smoothie at the Common Grounds Café and just hang out.
-Each day, chapel will be a time to come together and grow spiritually.
+How will you spend your free time?
+Explore the Sports Center—a place where you can climb the rock wall, bowl with friends, cool off in the ice skating rink, or make a splash at the water park.
+Grab a smoothie at the Common Grounds Café and enjoy time talking with friends.
+And grow spiritually with daily challenges.

-Writing Camp will stretch your understanding of how to effectively develop a 3- to 5-page short story.
-You’ll learn from experienced professional writing instructors who want to see you succeed.
-Through classroom teaching, interactive exercises, and writing workshops, these instructors will provide one-on-one guidance to help you improve your writing and editing skills.
+Writing Camp will broaden your understanding and ability to effectively develop stories and poems.
+Experienced professional writing instructors will teach you how to apply writing and editing skills to succeed as a writer.
+Through classroom teaching, interactive exercises, and writing workshops, these instructors will provide one-on-one guidance to help you improve your writing craft.

 As a graduate of PCC’s professional writing program, Mr. Wainwright appreciates the foundational instruction he gained at college.
-He has worked in textbook publishing, as a technology web writer, and in various communication roles.
-For the last sixteen years, Mr. Wainwright worked as Publications Director at both domestic and international publishers.
+For sixteen years, he worked as Publications Director at both domestic and international publishers.
 There he coached authors, edited manuscripts, and helped publish over 500 books and resources.

-Matt Teis pastors at Liberty Baptist Church and has a heart for youth ministry.
+Matt Teis preaches at Liberty Baptist Church and has a heart for youth ministry.
 His passionate, captivating style makes each message memorable for the campers.